sdebacker/TypiCMS/readme.md

 Each cell of the translation table is editable in place.

 You can call DB translation everywhere with ``` Lang::get('db.Key') ```, ``` trans('db.Key') ``` or ``` @lang('db.Key') ```.

+### Sitemap

+Route sitemap.xml generate a sitemap file in xml format.
+Configure modules to add to the site map in app/config/sitemap.php file.

 ### Settings